X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 Note: In the above example, the `SYS $C063` in ROM bank 10 is a call to [ym_init](X16%20Reference%20-%2011%20-%20Sound%20Programming.md#audio-api-routines), which does the first half of what the BASIC command `FMINIT` does, without setting any default instruments.
 It is generally not recommended to call routines in ROM directly this way, and most BASIC programmers will never have a need to call `SYS` directly, but advanced users may find a good reason to do so.

-Note: BANK uses its own register to store the the command's desired bank numbers; this will not always be the same as the value stored in `$00` or `$01`.
+Note: BANK uses its own register to store the command's desired bank numbers; this will not always be the same as the value stored in `$00` or `$01`.
 In fact, `$01` is always going to read `4` when PEEKing from BASIC.
 If you need to know the currently selected RAM and/or RAM banks, you should explicitly set them and use variables to track your selected bank number(s).

 Note: Memory address `$00`, which is the hardware RAM bank register, will usually report the bank set by the `BANK` command.
 The one exception is after a `BLOAD` or `BVERIFY` inside of a running BASIC program.  `BLOAD` and `BVERIFY` change the RAM bank (as if you called `BANK`) to the bank that `BLOAD` or `BVERIFY` stopped at.